Comfortingly delicious is what this Matar Chawal is about. A humble healthy rice dish that you can make in no time.

 Firstly, you fry the onion until it becomes soft and translucent.
 Then you add in the whole spices and fry for a few minutes until they release the aroma.
 After that, you put in the rice and let it fry for a minute or two as you keep stirring it.

-Thirdly, once all the water has gone, put the pan lid on (lined with a kitchen towel or tea towel) and turn the heat to the lowest.
+Lastly, once all the water has gone, put the pan lid on (lined with a kitchen towel or tea towel) and turn the heat to the lowest.
 Leave the rice to cook until the steam comes out between the lid.
 It takes approximately 3-5 minutes to steam the rice.

 Top Tips For Best Tasting Green Peas Pulao Rice